 The Ghost Of Christmas Present describes Grace's son's inability to speak as a result of seeing his father died, and that he "Drifted away, like Sleeping Beauty."
 Carol Kane played one of the good fairies in the Faerie Tale Theatre rendition of Sleeping Beauty, so this is also an Actor Allusion.

 Smug Snake: Bryce Cummings, the slimy West-Coast producer called in to "assist" (read: take over from) Frank.

 Toilet Seat Divorce: What we see of Frank and Claire's original split comes off like this.
 While presumably there were problems before that, we go right from seeing them both quite happy, to her dumping him because the President of the network invited them both to dinner (something that could massively advance his career) and it would have meant canceling a dinner with friends.

 Except even there, Frank is shown to be really rather selfish and egocentric.
 Granted, it's a big opportunity for him, but the way he talks down to her over something they've had planned for months, apparently, is rather blatant foreshadowing that he no longer really sees the point of Christmas and is more interested in what television can do for him.

 Tranquil Fury: Frank, after hearing future Claire's Meaningful Echo of his own words.
-Uniquely, the rage is directed fully inward at himself, and all he can manage is broken, whispered apology for turning her into someone just as cold and heartless as himself.
+Uniquely, the rage is directed fully inward at himself, and all he can manage is a broken, whispered apology for turning her into someone just as cold and heartless as he is.